phaag/nfdump/README.md

 This collector is able to listen on a host interface and generates netflow data from the network data stream on that interface.
 It make use of **PACKET_RX_RING** to read packets on an interface device level (**TPACKETV3**) on Linux hosts or of the **BPF** interface - Berkeley Packet Filter on ***BSD** hosts which provides raw access to data link layers.
 Nfpcapd builds an internal netflow cache which is periodically written to disk or forwarded to an nfcapd server.
 As a special feature, nfpcpad may collect the first few bytes of a network connection, if requested to do so ( **-o payload**), which allows filter and evaluate the flows with nfdump later.

 Listen on eth0 and store the flows locally.
-Set flow cache active timeout to 60s, inactive tiemout to 30s:
+Set flow cache active timeout to 60s, inactive timeout to 30s:

 ```
 nfpcapd -D -S 2 -w /var/flows -i eth0 -e 60,30 -u daemon -g daemon